isaid22/CUDA-examples/Kafka-example/kafka-101.md

 ## Step 1: Prerequisites

-It is recommended to use t[Terraform example](../Terraform/t3/) to provion an instance to satisfy these prerequisites.
+It is recommended to use [Terraform example](../Terraform/t3/) to provion an instance to satisfy these prerequisites.
 1. Install Java (JDK 11+)

 ```